mbforbes/website-3/posts/studio/typescript-ecs-dirty-component-optimization.md

 }
 ```

-<p class="figcaption" markdown="1">The `AnimationRenderer` System is interested in a much larger set of dirty Components than it selects for in its update.</p>
+<p class="figcaption">The <code>AnimationRenderer</code> System is interested in a much larger set of dirty Components than it selects for in its update.</p>

 The `componentsRequired` says: anything that has a `Position` and is `Animatable`, I want to know about it so I can render it.